Skip to content

 Adjust the "strength" and "detail" of the correction filter based on the loaded data.

-8192or16384) allows for highly precise correction of complex quirks, but it requires more computational power from your computer.
-Usually, around8192is recommended. - Smoothing: Smooths out fine jaggedness (peaks and dips) in the characteristics, much like ironing a shirt.
+• Smoothing: Smooths out fine jaggedness (peaks and dips) in the characteristics.
 This helps prevent the sound from becoming unnatural due to overly sharp corrections.

-☕ Coffee Break: Why is Max Gain (Regularization) necessary?
+☕ Coffee Break: Why is Max Gain Needed?

 Audio Processing

-- Process & Save: Saves a new, polished audio file with the filter applied.
+• Process & Save: Saves the audio file with the filter applied.

 Settings